 Here are some interesting facts about guitarist Dave Murray:

-1. He was born in Edmunton in north London England on 23 December 1956 as David Michael Murray.
+1. He was born in Edmonton in north London England on 23 December 1956 as David Michael Murray.

 2. He grew up in a poor family which often moved from place to place throughout London.
 His father was not in good the health, so his mother was the main provider.

 3. Poverty led to a lot of quarrels at home and this caused Dave a lot of frustration.
-Therefore, as a teenager he often wandered the streets, he was part of "Skin Heads" gang and was often involved in street fights.
+Therefore, as a teenager he often wandered the streets, he was part of the "Skin Heads" gang, and was often involved in street fights.

 4. Eventually the family settled in the "Clapton" area and Dave grew up nearby guitarist Adrian Smith who became his childhood friend.

-6. Among the artists that Dave listened to and influenced most of all are "Thin Lizzy", "Deep Purple", "Black Sabbath", "UFO", "Queen", "Free", "Judas Priest", "Wishbone Ash" And more.
+6. Among the artists that Dave listened to and influenced most of all is "Thin Lizzy", "Deep Purple", "Black Sabbath", "UFO", "Queen", "Free", "Judas Priest", "Wishbone Ash" And more.

 7. At the age of 16 he formed the trio "Stone Free" with Adrian Smith.
-Dave played guitar and Smith served was the singer.
+Dave played guitar and Smith served as the singer.

 8. After Smith saw the attention Dave was getting from the girl fans, he decided to learn to play the guitar and purchased Dave's old guitar for £ 5.